telerik/kendo-ui-core/docs/framework/mvvm/bindings/value.md

     kendo.bind($("select"), viewModel);
     </script>

-Again the second `option` will be selected because its `value` is equal to the `selectedProduct` View-Model field.
-If the user selects another option the `id` field of the corresponding item from the `products` array will be set as the `selectedProduct`.
+Again the second `option` is selected because its `value` is equal to the `selectedProduct` View-Model field.
+If the user selects another option, the `id` field of the corresponding item from the `products` array is set as the `selectedProduct`.

-### Multiple selection
+## Multiple Selections

-Kendo MVVM supports select elements with multiple selection enabled.
+Kendo UI MVVM supports `select` elements with multiple selection enabled.
 The bound View-Model field should be an array.
-Here are a few examples showing different configuration scenarios - with and without the `source` binding.
+Here are a few examples showing different configuration scenarios&mdash;with and without the `source` binding.

-#### Multiple selection with predefined options
+### Multiple Selection with Predefined Options

+###### Example

     <select data-bind="value: selectedColors" multiple="multiple">
         <option>Red</option>